kewalaka/blog/content/post/2024/02/write-an-avm-module/index.md

 If you're planning to contribute back (I strongly encourage it!), it is a good idea to raise an issue, this will help validate the module naming & scope and start the process to find a Microsoft FTE to support the module.

-You can raise an issue here: <https://aka.ms/AVM/ModuleProposal>.
+You can raise a module proposal using this issue template: <https://aka.ms/AVM/ModuleProposal>.

 ## A practical example